Joseph Perras named Cheshire Medical's next CEO

 Keene’s Cheshire Medical Center announced Monday it will bring on Dr. Joseph L. Perras as its next president and CEO beginning Aug.
 7, according to a news release from Dartmouth Health.

 Perras joins Cheshire Medical after serving at Mt.
-Ascutney Hospital and Health Center (MAHHC) in Windsor, Vt. as CEO since 2017 and as chief medical officer since 2015.
-Like Cheshire Medical, MAHHC is also a Dartmouth Health system affiliate hospital.
+Ascutney Hospital and Health Center in Windsor, Vt., as CEO since 2017 and as chief medical officer since 2015.
+Like Cheshire Medical, Mt.
+Ascutney is also a Dartmouth Health system affiliate hospital.

 Perras’ hiring follows the retirement of longtime president and CEO Dr. Don Caruso, who worked at Cheshire Medical for more than three decades.
 Caruso, whose last day at Cheshire Medical was May 26, joined the hospital in 1992 as a family medicine physician and later served as the its chair of family medicine.
 He was tapped to lead the hospital as its CEO in 2015, the year the hospital joined the Dartmouth Health system.